DiSC profiles explained: C is for Conscientiousness

 Note: Information here applies only to Everything DiSC and DiSC Classic assessments.
 Other tests using the name DISC have not been researched and validated to the depth of Wiley's DiSC products.

 People with the C style place an emphasis on working conscientiously within existing circumstances to ensure quality and accuracy.

 A person with a C style

-- is motivated by opportunities to gain knowledge, showing their expertise, and quality work.
+- is motivated by opportunities to gain knowledge, show their expertise, and produce quality work

 - values quality and accuracy

 - objective processes

 - compromise for the good of the team

 When communicating with a C-style individual, focus on facts and details; minimize "pep talk" or emotional language; be patient, persistent, and diplomatic.